OopDeveloper89/Class/README.md

     // In another *.js file you could create a new instance of
     // Person like this:
     var person = Class.create('Person');

+For more details, see: http://oopdeveloper89.github.io/Class/

+And now have a lot of fun with class.js. :-)